Ojay97-hub/Jungle-Peaks-Brewing-Co/README.md

 Welcome to **Jungle Peaks Brewing & Co.** – where adventure meets craft beer! 🍻🏔️

-Inspired by the untamed wilderness, **Jungle Peaks Brewing & Co.** is more than just a brewery—it’s a **bold expedition into flavoUr**.
+Inspired by the untamed wilderness, **Jungle Peaks Brewing & Co.** is more than just a brewery—it’s a **bold expedition into flavour**.
 Every sip is crafted with locally sourced ingredients and a commitment to sustainability, delivering unique brews that capture the essence of adventure.
 Whether you’re a **seasoned craft beer enthusiast** or a newcomer looking for something wild, we’ve got the perfect pint for you!

 ### **About the Project**
 This is a **full-stack e-commerce web application** built to bring Jungle Peaks Brewing & Co. online.
 It provides customers with an **immersive shopping experience**, allowing them to **browse products, make secure purchases, and book brewery tours and taproom experiences**.
 The site seamlessly integrates **frontend and backend technologies**, ensuring smooth navigation and reliable performance.